jbrown1618/vector/docs/api/vector.vector.ops.md

 ## Vector.ops() method

-Yields a `ScalarOperations` object which will allow consumers to work generically with the scalars contained in the vector.
+Returns a [ScalarOperations](./vector.scalaroperations.md) object which will allow consumers to work generically with the scalars contained in the vector.

 <b>Signature:</b>